 The Yamato Tegai (大和手搔)school continued to produce swords from the Kamakura through the Nanbokuchô eras.
 At the end of the Nanbokuchô period, the school ceased to be active.
 However with the start of the Muromachi period, it once again became active and began to prosper.
 The revived school is called the Sue-Tegai (末手掻)school.
 We will discuss this later school in a bit.

-HAMON: While the temper lines of the Tegai school tend to be chu-suguba based with uchinoke and nijuba consisting of nie.
-Often, particularly in the works of the Shodai Kanenaga, a slight ko-notare and ko-gunome aspect to the hamon will be found.
+HAMON: The temper lines of the Tegai school tend to be chu-suguba based with uchinoke and nijubaconsisting of nie.
+Often, particularly in the works of the Shodai Kanenaga, a slight ko-notare andko-gunome aspect to the hamon will be found.
 One of the traits of his blades is that often there are significant differences in the shape of the hamon from one side to the other.
 All will have extremely bright nie present in abundant quantities.
 Occasionally there is ara ji-nie present.
 Present in the hamon you will find hotsure, uchinoke, yubashira, inazuma, kinsuji, and other activities.

 JITETSU: The kitae is most commonly a tight, yet beautiful ko-itame hada.
 Generally speaking, however, the hada will not be as tight or as beautiful as the Yamashiro school.
 Also those with a mixture of a hint of masame are common especially in the later generations.
 Kanenaga is generally known for the crisp and clear nature of his jigane that tends to be comparatively blackish.
 The pronounced display of nie grains in the ji is another characteristic of this school.

-Representative smiths who continued the Tegai tradition in the Muromachi period were Kaneshige (包重), Kaneyuki(包行), Kanekiyo (包清), Kanetoshi(包俊), Kanezane(包真), Kanemune(包宗), Kaneiye(包家), and Kanesada(包貞).
-Generally more tanto than tachi or katana are extant today by all of these smiths, and among them even some with remarkable deki.
+Representative smiths who continued the Tegai tradition into the Sue-Tegai period of the Muromachi period were Kaneshige (包重), Kaneyuki(包行), Kanekiyo (包清), Kanetoshi(包俊), Kanezane(包真), Kanemune(包宗), Kaneiye(包家), and Kanesada(包貞).
+Generally more tanto than tachi or katana are extant today by all of these smiths, and among them some with remarkable deki.

 The workmanship of the Sue-Tegai (末手掻) School is difficult to distinguish from that of other Yamato Schools of the period.
 It might be said that swords made by the Sue-Tegai (末手掻) smiths show features generally common to late Yamato swords.
 Here are the basic characteristics of the Sue-Tegai (末手掻) School: